 Philadelphia 76ers' Joel Embiid says he's being treated for Bell's palsy

-PHILADELPHIA (CBS) -- Philadelphia 76ers center Joel Embiid said after the team's win over the New York Knicks on Thursday night that he's been suffering from a case of Bell's palsy.
+PHILADELPHIA (CBS) -- Joel Embiid said after the Philadelphia 76ers' win over the New York Knicks Thursday night that he's been dealing with a case of Bell's palsy, a health condition that causes facial muscle weakness, pain and discomfort.

-Despite the Bell's palsy, Embiid scored a playoff career-high 50 points in Philadelphia's 125-114 win over the Knicks in Game 3 of the first round of the NBA playoffs.

 Embiid said he started to notice the symptoms a day or two before the NBA Play-In Tournament game against the Miami Heat after he had bad migraines.